mlaroy/mikelaroy.ca/src/posts/wordpress-blocks-advanced-custom-fields.md

 ```

-If I want, I could get all of my fields individually, and pass return them as separate items in that array.
-This is a great approach if I need to massage data in a particular way.
+If I want, I could get all of my fields individually, and return them as separate items in that array.
+This is a great approach if I need to massage data in a particular way before sending it to the view.
 Finally, the view template, found in the `resources/views/blocks/hero.blade.php` file, as indicated by the `blocks.hero` part of this file:

 ```php
 <div class="hero-block">